 That also gives you compelling strategic engineering opportunities.

 Let’s say you want to enhance your returns and have your risk be on par with that of the stock market (about 15 percent annualized).

 That means you can leverage your returns by about 4x to have the same risk as the stock market but now with annual return 4x higher.
-(Leveraging a portfolio 4x is standard leverage under the pattern day trader rule in the US and moderate by hedge fund standards.)
+(Leveraging a portfolio 4x is standard leverage under the pattern day trader rule in the US, moderate by hedge fund and private equity standards, and very low by commercial bank standards.)